Ovarian Cysts Treatment in Troy & Rochester Hills

 Follicular cysts are generally harmless and resolve on their own within a few months without any treatment.
 These cysts occur when the sac that contains a woman’s eggs grows larger than normal during the menstrual cycle.

-Chocolate cysts occur in women with ovarian endometriosis.
+Endometrioma or Chocolate cysts occur in women with ovarian endometriosis.
 As a result, the tissue normally found in the uterus grows and bleeds over time, forming brown cysts.

 Corpus Luteum Cysts